sandeep-sparrow/connectify-backend/README.md

 # Connectify Social Media and Gaming Platform

-Connectify is a diverse social media and gaming platform developed using the Spring Framework in Java.
+Connectify is a social media and gaming platform developed using the Spring Framework in Java.
 The platform encompasses a variety of features such as advanced profile management, an innovative post creation and moderation system, real-time gaming, and a robust following system.

 ## 📣 Connectify is live on [connectifyapp.web.app](https://connectifyapp.web.app) 📣

 ## Key Features

-- **Advanced Profile Management**: Users can customize their profiles with rich options to express their individuality within the Connectify community.
+- **Advanced Profile Management**: Users can customize their profiles with options to express their individuality within the Connectify community.

 - **Innovative Post Creation and Moderation**: Users can create, update, and delete posts.
 Each post undergoes a moderation process using OpenAI API to ensure the maintenance of community standards and provide an enriching user experience.

 - **Private Messaging System**: Connectify features a secure messaging system for direct communications between users, fostering a connected community.

 - **Real-time Online Gaming**: An immersive online gaming feature that currently includes chess.
 The games are designed to support real-time multiplayer sessions, providing an exciting and interactive user experience.
-We are actively developing this feature to include more games in the future.
+I am actively developing this feature to include more games in the future.

 - **Robust Following System**: Users can follow each other to keep updated with the latest posts and activities, promoting a dynamic and engaging social environment.